Who is Beiwen Zhang?

 In 2012, Zhang visited the US and never looked back.
 She played local tournaments for extra cash and joined a badminton team in Vegas.

 Zhang began playing larger international tournaments and made a name for herself representing the United States making herself known as one of the quickly rising female badminton players.

 Beiwen Zhang is currently living in Las Vegas and training as often as she can.
 She even declined an invitation to play for Singapore again, despite the coaching and resources Singapore would provide for her.
 With a lack of funding to compete internationally, Beiwen utilized popular crowd-funding app GoGundMe to fund her way into the 2018 world championships.
 Her fans came through in a big way and she exceeded her goal.
 She continues to show the country that she’s got the drive to compete, regardless of what obstacles stand in her way.

 She had high hopes of competing in Tokyo’s 2020 Summer Olympics.
-The goal was to get to the podium with a first of its kind medal for American Badminton.
-Her potential success could garner support for women in badminton in our country.
+The goal was to get to the podium with a first of its kind medal for American Olympic Badminton.
+Her potential success could garner support for women badminton players in our country.
 It could also bring national attention to the sport of badminton in America.
 Unfortunately, the novel coronavirus outbreak put those dreams on indefinite hold.
 In the meantime, Zhang continues to train and prepare.
 She is ranked 15th in women’s singles by the BWF.
 Her World Tour Ranking is 26.

 Bronze medal at the 2019 Yonex-Sunrise Hong Kong Open

 Bronze medal at the 2019 Yonex Swiss Open

 Silver Medal at the 2018 Victor Korean Open